No Fault Divorce in AZ

 Arizona is a No-Fault Divorce State

 In Arizona, you do not need to prove the other spouse did anything to justify a divorce.
-All you have to establish is that the marriage is irretrievably broken.
+All you have to establish as grounds to file for divorce is that the marriage is irretrievably broken.
 This is easily accomplished by one spouse testifying that he or she believes the marriage is irretrievably broken.
 This is true even if the other spouse testifies the marriage is not irretrievably broken.
 However, either spouse may request the court order the spouses to attend mandatory marriage counseling to attempt to save the marriage.

-Although Arizona is a no-fault state when it comes to dissolving a marriage that does not mean fault does not play a role in a divorce.
+Although Arizona is a no-fault state when it comes having to prove grounds to file to dissolve a marriage that does not mean fault does not play a role in a divorce.
 There are many issues that are still relevant in an Arizona divorce case, particularly those involving children including:

 - Infidelity and waste claims;